Positive Things About Insurance That People Fail To Mention

 - It should show you something like this:

-- From the website, you will also be able to know if there was any market conduct regulatory actions taken by the MAS against the agent.
+- From the website, you will also be able to know if there were any market conduct regulatory actions taken by the MAS against the agent.
 This will be your first indicator for, if the agent is legit.

 Further Reading- Positive Experiences with insurance and financial planning